 - Test anxiety – Students may experience strong fear and anxiety when preparing for an exam, midterm, final or project.
 They may also experience test anxiety when taking the exam, or even simply thinking about it.

-What is the difference between healthy stress and unhealthy anxiety in college?
+Difference between healthy stress and unhealthy anxiety in college

 While it is a natural part of daily life to feel stressed from time to time, persistent and excessive anxiety can impair students’ daily functioning and happiness.
 With low levels of stress students are able to overcome difficult emotions and feel better in a short amount of time.
 Likewise, some stress before an upcoming exam or interview can actually help students perform better.
 Unhealthy anxiety is pervasive, persistent, and excessive.
 It affects the individual more days than not, and for most of the day.
 This may be the time to seek professional guidance.